 The back panel on the starboard rear wall has a row of chromed toggle switches above the row of green lights.
 Bowman flicks these off, one by one, during the lip-reading scene.
 Funnily enough, in the film the second and third switches are installed slightly higher than the others in the row. (ie: they weren't perfectly in line)

 The two round panels on the wall, to either side of the window, also have switches, though they were black-handled paddle switches.
 Each switch had a chromed ring holding it in place.
 The panel on the starboard (right) side had six switches - two rows of three.
 The one on the port (left) side only had two switches with a gap between them where a third would have been.
+It's kind of hilarious to see these cheap flip switches, of the kind seen in any Radio Shack store for decades, in this supposedly futuristic spaceship.

-The correct orientation of the starboard panel is with the six flat toggle switches at the top (the round things are black-handled paddle switches, not lights), and the three blue illuminated pushbuttons at the bottom.
-I can say this with confidence because a high-rez picture in the Archives has legible text on the buttons and panel.
-That said, I think it shows up more often upside-down in the film than right-side up.
+The proper orientation of the starboard panel (the one above) is with the six flat paddle switches at the top, and the three blue illuminated pushbuttons at the bottom.
+I can confidently say this is correct because a high-rez picture in the Archives has fully readable text on the buttons and panel.

 There's an anodized green aluminium box containing a set of buttons for triggering the explosive bolts for releasing the back door.
 This was actually a repurposed personal equipment connector (PEC) from a Martin Baker ejection seat for a fighter plane.
 This is half of a special device that feeds main oxygen, emergency oxygen, and electronic connections between the seat assembly and the cockpit.
 It's specially designed to be able to separate instantly if the ejection seat needs to be fired off.

-The round “pushbuttons” that Bowman presses in the film are thus actually hose connectors, and not buttons at all!
+The round “pushbuttons” that Bowman presses in the film are thus actually hose connectors, and not electrical buttons at all!
 It was one of the few obviously repurposed bits of set dressing seen inside the pod cockpit.

 A safety cover was also clipped over the box containing the buttons.
 This was the matching half of the PEC, with an apparently custom-machined polished aluminium plate on the front (the piece shown below under Bowman's thumb).